AdeboyeAdejoro/tomato_proj/readme.md

 ### filtered_counts_creator_pen.py
 This script generates a csv file counts matrix, containing the gene names as columns and each counts file as a row.

+## PART TWO
+The analysis carried out in this part is done with R and R studio

+### R_introgression_analysis
+The R_introgression_analysis folder contains three folders. `generate_cpms`, `generate_norm_cpms_no_na` and `identify_introgressed_genes`

+### generate_cpms
+The generate_cpms folder contains file `generate_lyc_cpm.R` which takes the csv file produced by the script `filtered_counts_creator.py` which contains the counts of reads that mapped uniquely to the lycopersicum genome and generates a corresponding lycopersicum cpm object named `lyc_cpm` and also a `lyc_gene_IDs` object.
+Likewise, the folder also contains file `generate_pen_cpm.R` which takes the csv file produced by the script `filtered_counts_creator_pen.py` which contains the counts of reads that mapped uniquely to the pennelli genome and generates a corresponding pennelli cpm object named `pen_cpm` and also a `pen_geneIDs` object.

+### generate_norm_cpms_no_na
+This folder contains file `generate_norm_cpms_wo_na.R` which takes the lycopersicum cpm object and pennelli cpm object obtained from the corresponding `generate_lyc_cpm.R` and `generate_pen_cpm.R` and generates a normalized version of each object.
+The data is normalized with row means, but to avoid dividing by zero, row mean entries with values of zero are replaced with 1e-10.
+The file produces two new objects `norm_lyc_cpms_wo_na` and `norm_pen_cpms_wo_na`.

+### identify_introgressed_genes
+This is the main folder for this analysis.
+It contains file `introgressed_gene_matrix.R` file which uses the `norm_lyc_cpms_wo_na` object to identify which genes were introgressed from the pennelli genome.
+Likewise, the folder also contains file `identify_pen_genes_that_got_introgressed.R` which uses the `norm_pen_cpms_wo_na` object to identify pennelli genes that jumped into the lycopersicum genome.
+All the object required to run both R scripts are available in the R_objects folder.
+The outputs of both scripts are csv files with genes as rows and samples as columns, and cells with values of either 1 or 0 representing whether a gene is an introgressed gene or not.